Oxygen Enclosures

 1955 Armstrong Incubator

-In June 1951, Gordon Armstrong et al applied for a patent for an "explosion proof baby incubator." the patent was awarded on April 19, 1955.
+In June 1951, Gordon Armstrong et al applied for a patent for an "explosion proof baby incubator."
+The patent was awarded on April 19, 1955.

 1960s Armstrong Incubator